Introduction to Tactical Fitness and Things I Wish I Knew Earlier

 Before I talk about what a Tactical Program looks like, let’s talk about standards.
 What should a trained tactical athlete be able to achieve?

 If the Air Force’s fitness test was the measure of tactical fitness, then everyone would look like skinny cross country runners without any upper body strength.
 That’s not ideal, and everyone in combat arms knows it.
-That’s why the Army devised yet another combat fitness test.
+That’s why the Army devised yet another combat fitness test and the Marines have something similar.

 Tactical Fitness Testing